Share your story

 - High efficiency instantaneous gas hot water systems

-Fridge Buyback scheme ActewAGL will take away your old fridge or freezer, dispose of it responsibly and give eligible customers a $30 rebate on their next electricity bill.
+- Fridge Buyback scheme is where ActewAGL will takes away your old fridge or freezer, dispose of it responsibly and give eligible customers a $30 rebate on their next electricity bill.
 For more information please contact ActewAGL on 1300 136 008.

-* Eligibility will be based on the customer’s existing room heater.
-See this link to learn who qualifies as lower income households.
+Eligibility will be based on the customer’s existing room heater.
+Learn who qualifies as lower income households.

 Hugh Patton, Barton ACT